Tackle (football move): Australian rules football

 In Australian rules football, the move commonly described as a "tackle" is similar to in rugby and involves wrapping, holding or wrestling a player who has possession of the ball to the ground.
-Players not in possession of the ball are not allowed to be tackled, and will receive a holding the man free kick if tackled.
+Tackling players not in possession of the ball is not allowed, this is considered “holding the man” and penalised with a free kick to the opposition.

 As there is no offside rule in Australian rules football, players can be tackled from any direction, and are often blindsided.
 For this reason, the sport allows players to shepherd and bump their opponents within 5 metres of the ball, to protect the ball carrier.

 A tackled player must immediately dispose of the ball legally, by kicking or handballing, but not by throwing or dropping the ball.
 If this is not done, a holding the ball free kick will be awarded to the tackler.
 If the ball is knocked free by the tackler, pinned to the player by the tackler, or the player unsuccessfully attempts a kick or handball, a free kick will only be awarded if the ball carrier is deemed to have had a prior opportunity to dispose of the ball prior to being tackled.
 If a player has not had prior opportunity to dispose of the ball and a tackler knocks the ball free during a tackle then no free kick is paid and the game continues.

 A tackle must only contact below the shoulders and above the knees, and a player is able to be thrown to the ground, so long as the tackle is deemed not to be reckless or likely to cause injury.
 There are also rules outlawing pushing in the back making tackling more difficult.
 Tripping, by both hand or foot, is not allowed and can be a reportable offence.

 Players wear little to no padding to cushion the impact of tackles, however players generally wear mouthguards to protect their teeth.